 Dr. William “Lez” Henry is currently a social anthropologist and the author of What the Deejay Said, a book exploring the central role Jamaican music and culture played in shaping black cultural politics in the 1970s and 80s in the UK.
 But before that he was a British dancehall DJ by the named of Lezlee Lyrix.

 His background as a British DJ channeled through his academic career makes Henry a fascinating and informative voice when talking about the intersection of race and culture in the United Kingdom.
-For our program Dread Inna Inglan: How the UK Took to Reggae, Saxon Baird talked extensively with Henry about his own experience growing up in a racially-divided community of South London and the importance of sound system culture for many in the Black British communities in the late 70s and 80s.
+For our program Dread Inna Inglan: How the U.K. Took to Reggae, Saxon Baird talked extensively with Henry about his own experience growing up in a racially-divided community of South London and the importance of sound system culture for many in the black British communities in the late '70s and '80s.

-How did you first get involved with the sound systems?
+Saxon Baird: How did you first get involved with the sound systems?

-I first got involved with sound systems probably around 1971 with Shaka Sound, which was started and ran by Jah Shaka.
+Dr. William “Lez” Henry: I first got involved with sound systems probably around 1971 with Shaka Sound, which was started and ran by Jah Shaka.
 Number one dub-sound probably on the planet.
 I used to carry speaker boxes for Shaka.
 I was young then, about 14.
 I used to get into the dances for free because I would help fill the back of the van and string up the sound.
 Used to call us “sound boys.”

 You grew up in South London, in Lewisham, which is a really interesting place because it had a very vibrant sound system culture.
 Jah Shaka’s record store was located there and so was the Moon Shot Youth Club.
 However, there was also a lot of tension.
 There was a National Front march in the late ‘70s and then the tragic New Cross Fire.
 How did all these elements come to play a role in your perception of the world and your identity?